delftopenhardware/delftopenhardware.github.io/src/get_involved/README.md

 ## How to participate:
 - Are you interested in doing an open source thesis?
 Get in contact with us!
-- Share a project you are working on or would like to work on.
+- Share a project you are working on.
+- Get inspired by what others are doing
+- Propose projects to find collaborators.
-- Propose projects or ideas that can make the community better.
+- Propose ideas to improve our governance and organization.
 - Ask for guidance, help or orientation on several topics (Arduino, Python, Sensors,Git, PCB design, CAD modeling)
 - Participate in our events and workshops.